Building A Trailer Frame Around The Wheels (Full Width Deck)

 Trailer Frame Side Extension

-FTrailer frames typically fall into one of three styles: – 1) Wheels outboard of the trailer frame; 2) Trailer frame extending around the wheels; or 3) Trailer deck over the wheels.
+Trailer frames typically fall into one of three styles: – 1) Wheels outboard of the trailer frame; 2) Trailer frame side extension around the wheels; or 3) Trailer deck over the wheels.
 These 3 are in the image above, left to right.

 For this article we will focus on the center one, building a trailer frame around the wheels.
 Or should I say, trailers where the wheels are flush with the outside face of the trailer.
 The image above shows the side extension as part of the drive-over fenders – which is not the classic way – but has the same result with a specific purpose.

-There are a bunch of ways to describe it – Wheel Enclosure, Frame Side Overhang, Flush-Mount Frame Extension, and more.
-Whatever you call it, our focus is the second one, where the trailer frame extends around the wheels.
+There are a bunch of ways to describe it – Full Width Frame, Frame Side Overhang, Flush-Mount Frame Extension, Outrigger Frame, and more.
+Whatever you call it, our focus is the second one, where the trailer frame extends to the sides around the wheels.

 Here is another graphic showing a top view in a classic way for the first two styles.
 For ease of explanation, the fenders are not in these images.